yureek/S-HealthStack.github.io/pages/documentation/typora-setup.md

 *  Rename the pasted image *same-name-as-md-file.png* and at the same time copy the name to the clipboard.
 *  Export the pasted image as PNG.
 *  Wait for the copy complete message to appear at the bottom of the Figma window.
-*  Move the PNG from the downloads folder to C:\Dev\healthcare-research-hub-home\images.
+*  Move the PNG from the downloads folder to C:\Dev\healthstack-ghpages\images.
 *  In Typora, double-click the word *filename* and type ctrl-v to paste the name saved in the clipboard.
 *  Review the results in the local web.